lstvcristel/cristel-github-learning/README.md

 I started with the basics:

 * Setting up a Repository:

-  1. First, Created a public repository named `cristel-github-learning`
+  1.First, Created a public repository named `cristel-github-learning`
   2. Then, created a folder named `cristel-github-learning` on my local machine.
   3. I opened this folder in VS Code.
   4. In VS Code, I opened the terminal and initialize a Git Repository by running this commands: